University of Mobile

-The University of Mobile is a private, Baptist university in Mobile, Alabama.
+The University of Mobile is a private Baptist university in Prichard, Alabama, in Mobile County.
 It is affiliated with the Alabama Baptist Convention (Southern Baptist Convention).

 History

-The university was founded in 1961 by the Alabama Baptist State under the name of Mobile College.
-In 1993, the college was renamed the University of Mobile in reference to its location in Mobile County, not to be confused with the City of Mobile.
+The university was founded in 1961 by the Alabama Baptist State Convention under the name of Mobile College.
+In 1993, the college was renamed University of Mobile in reference to its location in Mobile County, not to be confused with the City of Mobile.
 For the 2018-2019 year, it had 1,885 students.

-Accreditation

-It is affiliated with the Alabama Baptist Convention (Southern Baptist Convention).

 Organization

 The University of Mobile is governed by a board of trustees.
 Members are recommended by the president of the university, reviewed by the Committee on Boards at the Alabama Baptist State Convention, and appointed by the Alabama Baptist State Convention.
 Elected trustees serve 4-year terms with reelection possible up to a maximum of 12 continuous years, after which an individual must be off the board for at least one year before becoming eligible to return.
 Life trustees must have held an elected position on the board for 20 years and may then be presented by the president for election to the life position.
 As of April 2008, the university had 33 elected trustees and four life trustees.